Joseph Wayas: Background

 Returning to Nigeria, he worked as a manager or controller from 1960-1969 for several companies in Nigeria and the United Kingdom.

 Wayas was a member of the Society of International Affairs at the Lincoln University, United States.

-Wayas joined the Federal Government in 1969-72.

 He was commissioner for Transport, South-Eastern State, now broken into Akwa Ibom and Cross River states from 1972-74.

 He was a member of the constituent Assembly in 1977-78.

 Senate President

 When General Olusegun Obasanjo terminated military rule in 1979, Joseph Wayas was elected to the Senate on the National Party of Nigeria (NPN) platform and appointed Senate President.
 He represented the northern senatorial district alongside senator Joseph Oqua Ansa who represented calabar senatorial district.
 Wayas had an excellent relationship with president Shehu Shagari, ensuring that bills were generally discussed and agreed before being introduced.

 Wayas used to play tennis with the US ambassador to Nigeria, Mr. Thomas R. Pickering, afterwards taking Pickering to the State House at Ribadu Road to visit with President Shagari, a breach of protocol.

 Under Wayas's leadership the Senate summoned Tony Momoh, editor of the Daily Times, for contempt.
 This caused a major legal battle in which Momoh successfully argued that as a journalist he was empowered by the constitution to hold government accountable at all times.

 While visiting the United States in September 1981, Wayas was entertained by boxer Muhammad Ali, who threw a spectacular party in his honor.
 Ali had previously visited Nigeria and received red-carpet treatment.

 In the lead-up to the 1983 elections, Wayas was the leader of the NPN party's "Lagos Group" that supported a change of governor in Cross River State, in opposition to the "Home Front" led by the incumbent governor Clement Isong.

 Wayas left office along with other members of the Shagari administration when General Muhammadu Buhari staged a coup on New Year's Eve 1983, and went into exile.

 He returned in 1987 and was held in political detention, 1987-1988.